apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 print('After hybridizing: %.4f sec'%(benchmark(net_hybrid_seq, x_bench)))
 ```

-Peeling back another layer, you also have a `HybridBlock` which is the hybrid version
+Peeling back another layer, you also have a `HybridBlock` which is the hybrid
-of the `Block` API.
+version of the `Block` API.

-With normal Blocks, you need to define a `forward` function that takes an
+Similar to the `Blocks` API, you define a `forward` function for `HybridBlock`
-input `x` and computes the result of the forward pass through the network.
-To
-define a `HybridBlock`, you create the same `forward` function.
-MXNet takes care
-of hybridizing the model at the backend so you don't have to make changes to
+that takes an input `x`.
+MXNet takes care of hybridizing the model at the
-your code to convert it to a symbolic paradigm
+backend so you don't have to make changes to your code to convert it to a
+symbolic paradigm.

 ```python
 from mxnet.gluon import HybridBlock